MarkEdmondson1234/gentelellaShiny/README.md

 * Custom box for plots including date picker in header
 * Custom collapsible box for dashboard elements

-A demo app for viewing GoogleAnalytics data is available by running `runExample()`
+A demo app for viewing GoogleAnalytics data is available by running `gentelellaShiny::runExample()`

 ## Screenshot after logging in